3and4/Leither/README_EN.md

 ```

 ### **Feature Experience**
-You can experience features through various methods such as command line, browser, and API development.
+User can explore various features vie command line, browser, and API development.
 Below, the system features are directly demonstrated via command line.
-You can also run corresponding scripts in the TestCase directory through the API to experience specific APIs.
+User can also run corresponding scripts in the TestCase directory to test specific APIs.

 ### **Network**
-After a node starts, it enters the network through a bootstrap node.
-Display the ID of this node:
+After a node starts, it enters the Leither network through a bootstrap node.
+The following command shows the node's ID:
 ```shell
 ./Leither swarm id
 ```